-Self-funded retirees may be eligible for a Commonwealth Seniors Health Card and related payments and services.
+If you’re a self-funded retiree, you may be eligible for a Commonwealth Seniors Health Card and related payments and services.

 Help with living and household costs

-We have payments to help you with your living and household costs.
+We have payments to help you with your living and household costs:

-Rent Assistance gives you extra financial help if you rent privately and get a payment from us.
+- Rent Assistance gives you extra financial help if you rent privately and get a payment from us.

-Energy Supplement is an ongoing payment if you get a pension.
+- Energy Supplement is an ongoing payment if you get a pension.

 Help with health care expenses